 - Review every adjustment made.
-Ensure that the amount, timing and categorization all make sense.
-Force staff members making adjustments to be specific — there should be a separate category in your practice management software for each different PPO in which you participate, and separate codes for each type of marketing discount that you offer (senior discount, coupon discount etc).
-Anything categorized as a “miscellaneous adjustment” needs a detailed explanation attached.
+Ensure that the amount, timing, and categorization all make sense.
+Force staff members making adjustments to be specific — there should be a separate category in your practice management software for each different PPO in which you participate and different codes for each type of marketing discount that you offer (senior discount, coupon discount, etc.) Anything categorized as a “miscellaneous adjustment” needs a detailed explanation attached.

-- This is the time to ensure that the daily practice summaries that you have reviewed total to the same numbers as the month-end practice summary.
+- This monthly review is the time to ensure that the daily practice summaries you have reviewed total to the same numbers as the month-end practice summary.